the-engine-room/2015/index.md

 We could not have accomplished what we did this year without the support of our worldwide network of allies and organizations.
 In 2015, our legion of experts spent countless hours designing and developing platforms, resources and strategies for each of our partner’s projects.
 Other allies are tirelessly working to introduce responsible data practices into their organizations and work with the community to improve existing resources.

-We hope to continue to invest and grow this network of experts in the coming year.

-We have been fortunate to work with some of the best and the brightest to help support our Matchbox partners:
+Here are some of the best and the brightest who helped support our Matchbox partners this year:

 * [Julie Lorch](http://julielorch.com/) designed wireframes for a service delivery agreement website for our partner Ndifuna Ukwazi in South Africa, and IPPR in Namibia.
 She has also helped us on several other projects this year and has helped us up our UX and UI game.
 * [Friedrich Lindenberg](https://twitter.com/pudo) worked (with our partner the Institute for Public Policy Research) to develop a data model on petroleum exploration licenses awarded by the Namibian government.
 He also did volunteered to scrape data from a map showing the location of government licenses for oil which has strengthened the overall project.